 Most models require community members invest a sum of money in the solar array(s) and then they receive a regular benefit either in the form of dividends or saving on their electrical bill.
 The amount of savings or dividends compared to the initial investment allows one to calculate the return on investment (ROI).

 Solshare created a business model that would allow us to pay a dividend that was better than the anuual return investors would earn in a savings account or GIC.
 However, it is still lower than the long term average from a diversified equity investment portfolio.
-We have been paying out an annualized dividend rate of 3.3% and expect to pay 3.6% on the next dividend.
+We have been paying out an annualized dividend rate of 3.3% to 4% and expect to continue paying at lest 4%.
+The payments do qualify for a dividend tax credit.
 Note: caution should be used when comparing dividend rates with total returns from other investments.
 See the information on return of capital below.

 Most of the VNM models seem to be offering a return that is less than this.
 The VNM model does have the advantage of being an after tax savings but if it the ROI is significantly lower that advantage is lost.